shoui520/shoui520.github.io/docs/resources.md

 - [Itazuraneko Manga Library](https://itazuraneko.neocities.org/library/manga.html) - Simple and clean collection of manga.
 Lots of manga on here.
 - [Archive.org 2019 Archive](https://archive.org/download/2019-japanese-comics-pack) - Archive of some manga.
-- [BilingualManga](https://bilingualmanga.com/) - Yomichan compatible & one-click translation.
+- [BilingualManga](https://bilingualmanga.net/) - Yomichan compatible & one-click translation.
 - **[Hakuneko Manga Downloader](https://hakuneko.download/)** - You can download Japanese manga here, use a combination of the `raw` and `japanese` tags.
 - [Manga Google Drive](https://drive.google.com/drive/folders/1Mx1Hhux0FfoK4-osN5xOmyVcew0mSZVA) - Google Drive folder with some manga.
 - [Nyaa.si](https://nyaa.si/?q=&f=0&c=3_3) - raw manga torrents, there are a LOT Of manga here.
 - [Klmanga](https://klmanga.com/index) - Klmanga, read manga online.
 - [Rawkuma](https://rawkuma.com/) - Also lets you read manga online.

 The websites below have the best collection but can be a pain to download from.
 **Use a debrid service to generate premium full speed download links!**
 - [A-zmanga](http://www.a-zmanga.net/) - Has the most content.
 You need a debrid service though.
 - [DLRaw](https://dlraw.net/) - Starting to catch up to A-zmanga.
 You may need a debrid service though.
 - [13dl.to](http://13dl.to/) - Similar to a-zmanga.
 - [JPDDL](https://jpddl.com/manga) - Similar to a-zmanga.

-### Light Novels and Literary Texts
+### Novels and Literary Texts
 - [Itazuraneko Old Novel Library](https://itazuraneko.neocities.org/shousetu/index.html) - This page has a lot of books, and you are able to sort by genre, author, kanji count and such.
 You may want to uncheck "Hide books translated from English", as it is enabled by default.
 - [Itazuraneko New Novel Library](https://itazuraneko.neocities.org/library/shousetu.html) - A more updated version of the above, with more books, but it lacks sorting.
 - [Itazuraneko Extended Ebook Novel](https://yonde.itazuraneko.org/) - Huge list of books, 20000+ books.
 Takes a while to load when you click on the "検索" page.
 You can click on the name to read it in a web browser, or you can click on the file size to download it.
 Please note that the EPUB files that it gives you have highly compressed images.
 The search function does not work no matter what.
 Use CTRL+F/Find in page feature in your browser instead.